-The organization was awarded (2016) a $1 million matching grant for capital construction of a 10,000 square-foot medical clinic and administrative space on 9th Street in Winter Garden; and (2015) $7,500 for continuing education.
+The organization was awarded $216,225 (2018) to purchase equipment and supplies for its high-demand free health clinics in Winter Garden and Ocoee; and a $1 million (2016) matching grant for capital construction its 10,000 square-foot medical clinic and administrative space on 9th Street in Winter Garden.

 UCF College of Nursing (2018) was awarded $62,000 to support a partnership with Shepherd’s Hope that places nursing students in clinics in Ocoee and Winter Garden.
 In addition to serving low-income families with no insurance, the students are working together and with community leaders to address specific health issues like adult smoking and substance abuse.